-Self-Portrait Dreaming of Portavadie 2018 45cm x 60cm (soon to be hung in the national Museum of Scotland)
+Self-Portrait Dreaming of Portavadie 2018 45cm x 60cm (National Museum of Scotland)

 In the 1960s, we used to spend our summers at my grandad’s cottage in Portavadie, a little-known, idyllic and remote corner of the west coast of Scotland.
 The cottage was at the end of a bumpy track on the edge of an oak-fringed, shallow, sandy bay called the Sàilean, (meaning "small inlet”,) where we used to swim and play and where seals, basking sharks, porpoises and snipe were often seen.
 There was no electricity or running water, but I remember those days as the best of my childhood.